jtemple23/JTemple23.Github.io/index.md

 - ⚡ Fun fact: I've visited 10/30 MLB stadiums with hopes to visit them all!
 - 🎈 In my free time, I like to watch baseball (Go Braves), college football (Geaux Tigers), cook/grill, travel, and hang out with friends.

-See below for my data analytics portfolio!
+See below for my list of projects!

-# Data Analytics Portfolio
----

 #### Projects